Travel advice for India

 Sri Ramakrishna Math in Chennai © Shutterstock

 March is the perfect time to experience the vibrant festival of Holi in India.
-Join locals in throwing colourful powders and water balloons, celebrating the triumph of good over evil.
+Join locals in throwing colorful powders and water balloons, celebrating the triumph of good over evil.
 The cities of Mathura, Vrindavan, and Jaipur are known for their grand Holi celebrations.

 March is an excellent month to visit Kashmir, as the snow starts to melt, revealing lush green landscapes.
-You can explore the serene Dal Lake, enjoy a shikara ride, or visit the iconic Mughal Gardens in Srinagar.
+You can explore the serene Dal Lake, enjoy a shikara ride, or visit the iconic Mughal Yards in Srinagar.

 Ranthambore National Park in Rajasthan is a fantastic destination for wildlife enthusiasts.
-March offers favourable weather to embark on a safari and spot tigers, leopards, and various other wildlife species in their natural habitat.
+March offers favorable weather to embark on a safari and spot tigers, leopards, and various other wildlife species in their natural habitat.

 No trip to India is complete without visiting the iconic Taj Mahal.
 March provides pleasant weather for exploring this UNESCO World Heritage site in Agra.
 Witness the mesmerizing beauty of this architectural marvel and learn about its rich history.